-You need to review the requirements for a successful integration with API.
-You can still integrate if some items aren’t complete, but you may need further assessment before integrating.
+You need to review the following requirements for a successful integration with the API.

 - Only send cleared transactions.